Stéphanie Jiménez

-Stéphanie Jiménez (born 17 December 1974) is an Andorran mountain runner and skyrunner naturalised Italian.
+Stéphanie Jiménez (born 17 December 1974) is a naturalized Italian, Andorran mountain runner and skyrunner.

 Biography

 Jiménez was born in Albi, France.
 She has competed in the Buff Skyrunner World Series since 2006, finishing in the top five in the championship on every occasion.
 Her first race victory was in 2007, when she won the OSJ Ontake SkyRace at Mount Ontake, Japan.

 She lives in Sterzing, South Tyrol, Italy.